ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-complex-objects/index.md

 enterprise: true
 ---

-This section covers how to group rows when the row data contains complex objects
+This section covers how to group rows when the row data contains complex objects.

 ## Creating group keys from complex objects